 There's something strange in the neighborhood.
 Again.

-For the first time in a very long time, it's time to call the Ghostbusters.
-Ghostbusters: Afterlife, a new Ghostbusters movie set in the same continuity as the first two movies (and ignoring the reboot film from 2016 directed by Paul Feig) will be released next year in 2021.
-The film was originally scheduled to be released July 10, 2020 but was delayed several months due to the COVID-19 pandemic.
+Decades after the last movie in this beloved series, it's once again time to call the Ghostbusters.
+Ghostbusters: Afterlife, a new Ghostbusters movie set in the same continuity as the first two movies (and ignoring that 2016 Paul Feig reboot) will be released in 2021.
+The Covid-19 pandemic may have delayed this movie almost a year, but hey, who else you gonna call?

 Here's everything we know so far about the next movie in the enduring Ghostbusters franchise.

-Ghostbusters: Afterlife will open in theaters on March 5, 2021.
+Ghostbusters: Afterlife will open in theaters on June 11, 2021, exactly 37 years after the release of the original Ghostbusters.
+Originally slated for release July 10, 2020, the release date was later pushed to March 5, 2021 before it settled on the anniversary date on which it will finally haunt theaters nationwide.
 The film was one of many blockbuster movies from Sony Pictures to be delayed because of the novel coronavirus pandemic, joining movies like the Jared Leto superhero horror movie Morbius in 2021.

 What is Ghostbusters: Afterlife?